Standard Servo Write

 Sending out-of-range values, such as

-The block input inherits the data type of the upstream block, and internally converts it to uint8.
+The block input port inherits the data type of the upstream block, and internally

-To know how to assign pins for the block, see Pin Mapping on Arduino Blocks.
+For more information on how to assign pins or view the pins for the Standard Servo Write block, see Pin Mapping for Arduino Timer Dependent Blocks.